 The goal of the School Leadership Programme is to develop a diverse range of empowered young women with an in-depth understanding of leadership.
 The programme creates individuals with an appreciation of what leadership means to them and what kind of leader they are or would like to be.
 Finally, when students leave Chilton they understand how to lead and how to contribute as part of a team.
 They are equipped with the skills and the tools to make their impact on the world.

-Outside of School Council, Secondary students have the opportunity to take on or be appointed to such roles as: School Patrol Captain, Library Captain, Civil Defence Captain, Choral Captain, Orchestra Leader, Kapa Haka Captain, Captain of Sports Teams, Members of the Ball Committee and of the Memorabilia Committee.
+Outside of School Council, Secondary students have the opportunity to take on or be appointed to such roles as: School Patrol Captain, Library Captain, Civil Defence Captain, Choral Captain, Orchestra Leader, Kapa Haka Captain, Captain of Sports Teams, Members of the Ball Committee.